FrozenNode/Laravel-Administrator/readme.md

 { .. }
 </pre>

 If you're using the namespace approach as I did above, make sure you add that backslash in front of the class you're extending.
-This tells PHP to look in the core Laravel namespace.
+This tells PHP to look in the base namespace.

 In the first two examples, you need to set up the model as if it were any other Eloquent/Aware model.
 You will need to make a `$rules` array that works just like Aware's.

-The last case will likely be the most common as it means you won't have to repeat your model's rules.
-You can just declare the Administrator properties and you'll be all set to go!

 Now let's take a look at the properties that you can set on Administrator models and what they mean.
 Keep in mind that since these are Eloquent models, all of the traditional properties apply (e.g. $per_page, $table).